Dwebs911/dwebs911.github.io/index.md

 - Analysis & submission of design recommendations for the MAO’s first-ever website refresh, which included a primary focus on accessibility & compliance with WCAG 2.1AA & Manitoba’s Accessibility Standard for Information & Communication
 - Responsible for reviewing & reporting to MAO senior staff & Executive Director on Canadian provincial webpage structures, layouts, & features to ascertain industry standards & best practices
 - Uses web technologies, such as HTML, CSS, & JavaScript to create, update, & maintain AccessibilityMB.ca & all related webpages & content, including text, resources, documents, & inclusion of YouTube content
+- Participated in a comprehensive 5-year legislative review of the Accessibility for Manitobans Act, and contributed to data collection and analysis to produce insightful findings and observations on the efficacy of the Government of Manitoba's Accessibility Office and the impact of the Accessibility for Manitobans Act on Manitoban communities.
 - Responsible for the review, analysis, & organization of electronic departmental folders & documents created & routinely accessed by Manitoba government employees
 - Responsible for designing, creating, & featuring MAO event resources, including webinar transcripts & videos, using AdobeSuite
 - Responsible for conducting a provincial review of Manitoba accessibility experts in the private & public sectors, including post-secondary institutions such as the University of Winnipeg & Manitoba